Saloma: Personal life

 In April 1952, a few months after the release of Chinta Murni, Malay film fans were shocked by the news that announced her marriage with A.R Tompel.
 At that time, A.R Tompel was a well known director and comedian while she was only beginning to be recognised with the film Norma.
 Their marriage lasted five months and they were divorced in September 1952 when Saloma was pregnant with their child.

 According to her sister, Mariam, she was brought back to their house in Mount Emily to live with their mother.

 In 1953, she gave birth to a son and only child, Armali Bin Aman Ramlie.

-Saloma married the film actor, director, singer, songwriter, composer and producer Tan Sri Datuk Amar P. Ramlee in 1961.
+Saloma married the film actor, director, singer, songwriter, composer and producer P. Ramlee in 1961.
 She was also previously been married to Kaswan Yusak.

 After the death of her husband, P. Ramlee, in 1973, Saloma was overwhelmed with grief and depression that took a toll on her health.
 It led her to suffer from a number of illnesses which caused her to look thin and sickly.
 She was admitted to Assunta Hospital, Petaling Jaya, Selangor before her death on 25 April 1983 at the age of 48 caused by liver failure associated with jaundice.
 She was buried at the Jalan Ampang Muslim Cemetery, Kuala Lumpur between the graves of her ex-husband Aman Ramlie and husband P. Ramlee.